hannah1ee/Predictive-Analysis-of-Power-Outages-on-US-Customers/README.md

 - `U.S._STATE: The geographic location of the outgage, which influences the number of customers affected due to the difference in population density.
 - `TOTAL.CUSTOMERS`: The total number of customers served in a region, which can offer a direct measure of how mnay people could potentially be affected by an outgage because they are the ones vulnerable.

-### Relevance

-Readers of this website should care about the dataset and the specific question about predicting total number of customers affected by power outage because of the impact of power outages on individuals and businesses.
-Power outages can disrupt daily life and affect business operations leading to significant economic and social consequence.

-Have you ever had delicious leftovers in your fridge or a week's full of groceries but had to throw them out because the power went out for a couple hours?
-Understanding the patterns and causes of power outages can provide valuable insights to not have that happen again.

 # Step 2 | Data Cleaning and Exploratory Data Analysis